garrandall/popular-music-data/tracks/out-of-sight--yo--rufus-blaq.md

 The women holler I lay my game down sick
 Heeyyy stick it up in yo' girl so I'm quick
 Tickle it hee hee hee hee hee Who I be?
 A P to the I to the M to the P
 Lyrically y'all haters should not test
 I'm too laced ice on my wrist to chest
 You talkin' shit when you never progress
 I'm a excel until I have no goals left I'm gone

-Chorus

 B-L-A-Q's gonna make you dance
 Ambush gonna make you dance